 \section{Introduction}

 Comparing and computing distances between geometric structures is a fundamental task in computer vision and geometric learning applications.
-Most commonly, such problems arise when building models of shape variation in a given application domain, for example, in computational anatomy where shapes are most commonly available as discrete curves and surfaces.
+Most commonly, such problems arise when building models of shape variation in a given application domain, for example, in computational anatomy, where shapes are most commonly available as discrete curves and surfaces.
 When building such models, one requires a metric on shapes in order to best tune the parameters of the model to match observed variation in the data.
-Ideally, the available shape data for the given task is in parametric correspondence making the comparison trivial.
-However, in realistic shape learning tasks this is far from the case with shape data acquired by completely different methods, with inconsistent parametrizations and differing resolutions across a dataset.
+Ideally, the available shape data for the given task is in parametric correspondence, making the comparison trivial.
+However, in realistic shape learning tasks, this is far from the case with shape data acquired by completely different methods, with inconsistent parametrisations and differing resolutions across a dataset.

 In the case where shape data is available as sub-manifolds of $\R^{d}$, one can deal with the lack of parametric correspondences in a more principled manner, using techniques from geometric measure theory \cite{FidelityMetrics}.
 In particular, using the so-called currents \cite{GlaunesCurrents}, varifolds \cite{Charon} and normal cycles \cite{NormalCycles} representation of shapes.
 These representations view shapes as objects that integrate differential forms on the underlying domain.
 In dimensions $d=2,3$ by choosing these differential forms to lie in a Hilbert space, these representations essentially embed the shapes into a dual space of differential forms.
-Using the dual metric on these representations allows one to compute the distance between shapes, in terms of their action of vector fields and not in terms of their parametrizations.
-The computation of the dual metric between submanifolds can be written down explicitly when the Hilbert space is a Reproducing Kernel Hilbert space, induced by a choice of positive definite kernel function $k:X\times X \longrightarrow \R$.
+Using the dual metric on these representations allows one to compute the distance between shapes, in terms of their action on forms independent of their parametrisations.
+The computation of the dual metric can be written down explicitly when the Hilbert space is a Reproducing Kernel Hilbert Space or `RKHS' \cite{RKHS}, induced by a choice of positive-definite kernel function $k:X\times X \longrightarrow \R$.
 One can also perform the same technique for discrete shape data in a way that is consistent as the resolution of the data tends to infinity.
-This framework has been used extensively in the LDDMM literature \cite{FidelityMetrics}, for matching shapes with diffeomorphisms, using the functional shape metrics as the discrepancy term for matching.
+This framework has been used extensively in the LDDMM literature \cite{FidelityMetrics}, for matching shapes with diffeomorphisms, using these shape metrics as the discrepancy term for matching.